 Following the operation, the prostate will be sent to the pathology lab for analysis.
 This will reveal the extent and grade of the cancer, and whether it was enclosed within the prostate, or whether it extended up to or beyond the cut edge of the prostate.
 The presence of cancerous cells all the way to the edge of the tissue that was removed, is called a positive surgical margin.

-If cancer is found just outside the prostate, there is a greater likelihood of a recurrence of the cancer over time.
+If cancer is found just outside the prostate, there is a greater risk of recurrence.
 This may not be a cause for concern, dependent on the grade of the cancer found at the edges of the gland.
-The cancer at the centre of your tumour may have been aggressive, but at the margins may have been of low grade.
-You should discuss options with your consultant following surgical pathology.
+You should discuss options with your consultant following surgical pathology, who may recommend radiotherapy.